imrodrigoalves/imrodrigoalves/README.md

 ✨ Age 21
   - Implemented a custom CRM using Vue as an SPA and designed and implemented the API for it
+  - Deployed a >3.5k MAU application to production environment